iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 $ dvc add data/data.xml
 ```

-DVC stores information about the added data in a special **DVC-file** named
+DVC <abbr>caches</abbr> `data/data.xml` locally and stores information about the
-`data/data.xml.dvc`, a small text file with a human-readable
+added data in a special **DVC-file** named `data/data.xml.dvc`, a small text
-[format](/doc/user-guide/dvc-file-format).
-The above command also tells Git to
+file with a human-readable [format](/doc/user-guide/dvc-file-format).
+It also
-ignore the actual data contents, so that this version of the data can be safely
+tells Git to ignore the added file, so that this version of the repository can
-committed to the <abbr>repository</abbr>, using Git:
+be safely committed with Git:

 ```dvc
 $ git add data/.gitignore data/data.xml.dvc